EricJ19/stock-geometizer/PROPOSAL.md

 For my final project, I intend to create a data visualization app to analyze and compare stocks.
 The current vision is to allow the user to specify a particular stock to the app and in response the app will produce a geometric shape.
-This shape is specified based on information on the stock such as "26 Week Price Daily Return", number of recommendation to buy this stock by analysts.
-For instance, a stock with a large number of recommendations may appear with a darker shade of green where a stock with a lower number of recommendations will appear more red.
+This shape is specified based on information on the stock such as "26 Week Price Daily Return", number of recommendations to buy this stock by analysts etc. For instance, a stock with a large number of recommendations may appear with a darker shade of green where a stock with a lower number of recommendations will appear more red.
 Another example is, this shape can have more edges if, say the average return over some time is higher.
 Additionally, there can be up to 3 stocks the user can choose to visually compare the geometric shapes and colors of the stocks side by side.
 There may be more direct